Real Estate Talk:

-A note of discretion before starting this article.
-Last week I discussed the obligations of the landlord and in this article, I will discuss the tenant’s obligations, however, I would advise both tenants and landlords to vet one another carefully with credit checks and references before signing a lease.
+A note of discretion before starting this article, last week the obligations of the landlord were discussed.
+In this article, we will discuss the tenant’s obligations, however, I would advise both tenants and landlords to vet one another carefully with credit checks and references before signing a lease.
 Finding out that your new tenant, or landlord, is exceedingly difficult to deal with can make for a difficult situation.
 There are ways to avoid problems by checking references, obtaining credit checks and owning income properties in more affluent areas of town.
 For more information on vetting and avoiding headaches, check with the Tribunal administratif du logement or contact me.

 … I would advise both tenants and landlords to vet one another carefully with credit checks and references before signing a lease.